 TO APPLY for a seat in English 329H, please send the following application materials to firstname.lastname@example.org:

->

-> - Letter of interest that discusses your interest in tutoring and your relevant experience;
+Letter that discusses your interest in tutoring and your relevant experience (roughly one page);

->

-> Writing tutors work with writers in 45-minute tutorial sessions, participate in ongoing professional development about writing and writing education, and assist with campus outreach like faculty and instructor workshops.
+Writing tutors work with writers in 45-minute tutorial sessions, participate in ongoing professional development about writing and writing education, and assist with campus outreach like faculty and instructor workshops.
 Graduate writing tutors can work up to five hours per week and must be able to work either a Sunday or evening shift.

 Qualifications: Coursework and/or teacher-training in composition pedagogy; experience tutoring or teaching college student writers; and a desire to participate in tutor workshops on composition pedagogy.
 Preference will be given to those applicants who have taken a university course on composition and/or writing center pedagogy or who have previous writing center experience.